tomasc/mongoid_markdown_extension/README.md

 * strikethrough: true
 * superscript: true

 These can be overwritten with an initializer.
+See Configuration below.

 ## Installation